 Postgraduate Diploma in Musculoskeletal Medicine

-The Postgraduate Diploma Musculoskeletal Medicine programme is designed specifically for Primary Care Physicians to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of Musculoskeletal Medicine.
+The Postgraduate Diploma Musculoskeletal Medicine programme is designed specifically for clinicians to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of Musculoskeletal Medicine.

 - The Rila Institute of Health Sciences administers the programme, which is validated by University of Plymouth

 - This means that when you successfully complete all parts of the programme, you will receive the University of Plymouth qualification of a Postgraduate Diploma in Musculoskeletal Medicine, and may, if you wish, attend the graduation ceremony.

 - You will enrol as a student of the Rila Institute of Health Sciences and will be registered with the University.